-Acknowledge that the youth are exposed to far more sexual activity that we realize
+Acknowledge that youth are exposed to far more sexual activity than we realize.

-“But that’s haram!” is a common response from panic-stricken parents when they realize that their children are exposed to a lot more of sex—and sex outside the sanctity of marriage.
+“But that’s haram!” is a common response from panic-stricken parents when they realize that their children are exposed to a lot more sex—and sex outside the sanctity of marriage.

-While they may not be engaged in the deed, children asking about dating, promiscuity, homosexuality, and pornography, tends to incite the: “Shuushhh!
-We don’t talk about that!” gut response from parents.
+While they may not be engaged in the deed, children asking about dating, promiscuity, homosexuality, and pornography tend to incite the “Shuushhh!
+We don’t talk about that!” was the gut response from parents.

-While not belittling the haram, this type of reaction often brings more bad than good when dealing with the curiosity and sex education in general.
-Shunning out inquisitiveness only pushes teens to look for answers from “other parents”, peers, older teenagers in the neighborhood, or google.
+While not belittling the haram, this type of reaction often brings more harm than good when dealing with curiosity and sex education in general.

-This is time to open lines of communication with them, to discuss their concerns as-a-matter-of-factly, and explain everything in context (of the Quran and Sunnah), without panicking too much.
+This is the time to open lines of communication with them, to discuss their concerns as a matter of fact, and to explain everything in context (of the Quran and Sunnah), without panicking too much.